Avoiding animal products doesn’t have to mean missing out on protein.

 Test tube research suggests that hemp seed protein may be a valuable source of compounds that lower blood pressure.
 However, its effects have not been tested in people.

-Although hemp protein powder has more moderate levels of protein and is low in the amino acid lysine, it contains a lot of fiber, iron, zinc, magnesium, and omega-3 ALA.
+Although hemp protein powder has more moderate protein levels and is low in the amino acid lysine, it contains a lot of fiber, iron, zinc, magnesium, and omega-3 ALA.

-In their full form, pumpkin seeds are relatively high in protein and healthy fats.
+In their complete form, pumpkin seeds are relatively high in protein and healthy fats.
 When it is turned into a powder, most of the fat is removed, reducing calories.

 A quarter cup (28 grams) of unflavored pumpkin seed protein powder provides about 103 calories and 18 grams of protein, depending on the brand.
-Since it is low in the essential amino acids threonine and lysine, it is not a complete protein.
+It is not a complete protein since it is low in the essential amino acids threonine and lysine.

-Still, pumpkin seed protein is highly nutritious, providing large amounts of magnesium, zinc, iron, and other minerals, as well as beneficial plant compounds.
+Still, pumpkin seed protein is highly nutritious, providing large amounts of magnesium, zinc, iron, and other minerals and beneficial plant compounds.

 Few studies have been done on the health benefits of pumpkin seed protein, but there is evidence that it may have antioxidant and anti-inflammatory properties.

-When rats with liver disease were given pumpkin seed protein as part of a standard diet, certain markers of liver health improved, compared to rats given casein (milk).
+When rats with liver disease were given pumpkin seed protein as part of a standard diet, specific liver health markers improved compared to those given casein (milk).

 Although low in the essential amino acids threonine and lysine, pumpkin seed protein powder is highly nutritious, supplying large amounts of various minerals.
 Its beneficial plant compounds may have antioxidant and anti-inflammatory benefits.